odrive/gateway-api/gateway-api.md

 # Gateway API
-The Gateway API specifies how odrive authorizes users and accesses storage.
+The Gateway API specifies how Odrive authorizes users and accesses storage.
 A Storage Gateway implements the Gateway API endpoints by translating them to internal application calls and returning standardized responses.

 ## Integration Model
-A Storage Gateway enables odrive access to its source system.
+A Storage Gateway enables Odrive access to its source system.
 It maps its source data into a virtual, hierarchical file system represented as `gateway.file` and `gateway.metadata` resources.

 A Storage Gateway's file system is navigable.
 Upon authorization, the gateway returns the session root folder as the starting point for browsing.